TheSos/allegrojs/README.md

 ### What are the differences between this and original Allegro?

-Since the underlying system is completely different for jAllegro (Allegro used C and a bit of asembly inside too), there are a bunch of thigns that doesn't make sense for jAllegro, but there are new things that make perfect sense here, while they didn't back in the days.
-As I will try to keep it as close to original as possible, not to break the feel, there are bound to be discrepancies, and I'kll list them right here!
+Since the underlying system is completely different for jAllegro (Allegro used C and a bit of assembly inside too), there are a bunch of things that doesn't make sense for jAllegro, but there are new things that make perfect sense here, while they didn't back in the days.
+As I will try to keep it as close to original as possible, not to break the feel, there are bound to be discrepancies, and I'll list them right here!

 * `set_gfx_mode` takes canvas id, and pixel dimensions as arguments.
-* `rotate_sprite` draws the rotated sprite centered, as opposed to top-left alignment
+* `rotate_sprite` draws the rotated sprite centred, as opposed to top-left alignment
-* all of the color modes are gone, as js has uniform standardised color format
+* all of the colour modes are gone, as js has uniform standardised colour format
 * software 3d functions are gone, but you can still use WebGL!
 * helper math functions have been added
 * `END_OF_FUNCTION()` and `LOCK_` macros are no longer necessary
 * game loop must be wrapped in a `loop()` function, as js doesn't support blocking code
-* assets are loadded asynchronously, thus `ready()` function wrapper lets you execute code ensurign everything has beel loaded already.
+* assets are loaded asynchronously, thus `ready()` function wrapper lets you execute code ensuring everything has been loaded already.
 * `ready()` can display a custom loading bar as well as a default one
 * `remove_all_ints()` has been added for simplicity
 * a couple of keyboard keys might not work in js